Visiting the Svalbard Ice Caves: The Tour I Took & 4 Unique Others!

 Don’t expect to see a polar bear.

-That said, encountering a polar bear is always possible on Spitsbergen… this island is home, after all!
-During your tour, your guide will carry a flare gun and a loaded (or half-loaded) rifle for polar bear protection.
+That said, encountering a polar bear is always possible on Spitsbergen… this island is their home, after all!
+During your tour, your guide will always carry a flare gun and a loaded (or half-loaded) rifle for polar bear protection.

 You must be comfortable around a visible firearm if you are doing this tour (or any tour) on Svalbard.
 However, the guides are highly professional and will always explain what they are doing with their firearm, so it’s not frightening.